shashank-g12/expense-tracker/README.md

-# Personal Finance Tracker
+# FinWise

-This is a simple personal finance tracker application built with Python.
+FinWise is a simple personal finance tracker application built with Python.
 It allows users to track their income and expenses, manage budgets, receive alerts, view transactions, and generate detailed financial reports.

 ## Features